runeape-sats/qmoney/README.md

    - Basis 1, bit 0: |+⟩;
    - Basis 1, bit 1: |-⟩.

-The minter broadcasts the quantum state (e.g., |0⟩ ⊗ |-⟩) and a classical “serial number” (basis and bit pairs, e.g., “0:0, 1:1”) encrypted with their quantum-resistant public key.
-Unlike Bitcoin’s mining, issuance is lightweight, requiring only quantum state generation.
+The minter assigns a classical `serial` and prepares the quantum state (e.g., `|0⟩ ⊗ |−⟩`).
+For a decentralized system, the secret basis/bit data used for verification should not be broadcast in plaintext; it must be held by a verifier set (replicated or threshold-shared) together with a public commitment (see Appendix A).

 ### 3.2 Verification
-Verification is decentralized, performed by P2P nodes:
-- **Serial Number Decryption**: Nodes decrypt the serial number using the minter’s public key.
-- **Measurement**:
-  - Basis 0: Measure in the standard basis.
-  - Basis 1: Apply a Hadamard gate, then measure in the standard basis.
-- **Consensus**: Nodes broadcast measurement results.
-If the majority match the serial number’s bit values (e.g., 0 for Qubit 0, 1 for Qubit 1), the bill is valid.
-This mirrors Bitcoin’s consensus but uses quantum measurements instead of hash validation.
+Verification is decentralized, but a quantum system has a constraint that Bitcoin does not: **the same quantum state cannot be independently checked by many nodes without consuming it**.

+For QMoney, a workable “public verification” interpretation is:
+- Anyone can request verification from the network.
+- A consensus mechanism (PoW/PoS/permissioned membership) selects a **verifier committee/quorum** (Sybil resistance happens at the committee-selection layer).
+- The quorum collectively holds the bill’s secret measurement data (bases/bits), replicated or threshold-shared.
+- The quorum measures the bill and signs an **accept/reject attestation** that the rest of the network validates classically.

+Appendix A specifies a simplest quorum-based “verify-and-remint” flow that scales to 512/1024 qubits in a pure software simulator.

 ### 3.3 Peer-to-Peer Transfer
-To spend a bill, the owner transfers the quantum state to a recipient via a quantum channel (e.g., optical fiber) and broadcasts a transaction to the P2P network, akin to Bitcoin’s transaction propagation.
-Nodes re-verify the state, updating a quantum-aware blockchain—a ledger recording ownership transitions without storing the fragile quantum states themselves.
-Double-spending is prevented by network consensus: once spent, the original state is measured (destroyed), and only the new owner’s state is valid.
+To spend a bill, the owner transfers the quantum state to the selected verifier quorum along with a signed transaction naming the intended recipient.
+The quorum verifies the state (consuming it by measurement) and, if valid, the network finalizes an ownership update.

+**Quantum-aware blockchain (minimal definition):** a classical ledger that stores only classical metadata, e.g.:
+- `serial`, a commitment to verification data, and current `owner_pk`;
+- a spent flag / status;
+- the verifier quorum’s signed attestation for the verification event.

+The ledger does not store the quantum state; it stores public evidence that a specific serial was consumed in a verified spend.
+Double-spending is prevented by standard ledger finality rules (e.g., BFT finality or Nakamoto-style confirmation), not by re-checking the quantum state.

 ### 3.4 Security
 QMoney’s security combines quantum and P2P strengths:
 - **No-Cloning**: Prevents state duplication.
-- **Basis Secrecy**: Encrypted serial numbers hide bases from adversaries.
-- **P2P Consensus**: Decentralized verification thwarts centralized attacks, unlike traditional quantum money’s reliance on a bank.
+- **Secret Verification Data**: Bases/bits are kept from adversaries (e.g., held by a verifier quorum rather than published).
+- **Consensus Finality**: A classical consensus protocol prevents replay/double-spend of a serial once verification consumes the bill.

 ---

-## 4. Simulating QMoney with Polarizers
+## 4. Simulating QMoney
+### 4.1 Software Simulator (Statevector/MPS)
+For a practical toy implementation today, simulation is easiest in software.
+Appendix A (and `qmoney_mps_quorum_demo.py`) describes a quorum-verified design where each bill is a BB84 product state that can be represented as an MPS with bond dimension `D=1`, enabling 512/1024-qubit bills on consumer hardware.

-### 4.1 Setup
+### 4.2 Setup
 We simulate a QMoney bill using photon polarization:
 - |0⟩: Horizontal (H);
 - |1⟩: Vertical (V);